Enet4/dicoogle-classification-api/README.md

       is to be retrieved from storage, where the URI is the unique identifier of the item stored in Dicoogle.
-   2. If the argument is a `java.lang.String`, a `URI` is created based on the given string and rule `1.3.1` is applied with the obtained URI.
+   2. If the argument is a `java.lang.String`, a `URI` is created based on the given string and rule `3.1` is applied with the obtained URI.
-   3. If the argument type is not a `java.net.URI` nor a `String`, the classifier may also attempt any run-time identification of the element type for its proper interpretation.
+   3. If the argument type is not a `URI` nor a `String`, the classifier may also attempt any run-time identification of the element type for its proper interpretation.
 For example, this may include a check for whether the object is an instance of `org.dcm4che2.data.DicomObject`, which would then be interpreted as a